Things to do in Cinque Terre, Italy

 Vernazza, Cinque Terre

-Manarola in Italy with its surrounding vineyards is a small village similar to Vernazza.
+Manarola in Italy, with its surrounding vineyards, is a small village similar to Vernazza.
 Less visited, and even better walking routes.
 Don’t miss the view from the Nessun Dorma terrace.
-Book a tour in the area
+Book a boat tour in the area for a totally unique perspective of the coastline.

 Good to know: Do not visit Cinque Terre by car.
 It is hard to get into the villages, and parking fees are as expensive as two train tickets from Pisa to Vernazza.

 Ready to relax on a beach?
-Monterosso is the village that has a large sand beach with sunbeds and umbrellas in high season.
-This village is also a good option to spend the night.
+Monterosso is a village that has a large sand beach with sunbeds and umbrellas in high season.
+This village is also a good option to spend the night and see the sunset.
 Other than that, it isn’t as beautiful as all the other villages.

 You can quickly get to Portovenere by bus from La Spezia.
 Ask the locals or use Google Maps.